decentraland/adr/content/ADR-201-lambdas-wearables-API-analysis.md

   It receives a collectionId and it returns the wearables within that collection.

-- Research if the functionality of searching wearables by `textSearch` is used in some other service and implement `POST /wearables/search { body: { textSearch: string }}`
+- Research if the functionality of searching wearables by `textSearch` is used in some other service and implement `POST /wearables/search { textSearch: string }`

 ### Potential Solution 2: Explorer directly hits the Content Server